- Garden / Landscaping / Patio — 253

 Then scrub that area with a stiff brush, electric scrubber or very fine steel wool pads to loosen old wax.

-Repeat process in another area until entire floor is stripped of wax.
+Repeat process in another area until the entire floor is stripped of wax.

 Rinse thoroughly with clean, cool water.